Diaspora, Migration, and Transnationalism in Film

 Defining Key Concepts

-• Diaspora refers to the dispersal of a people from their original homeland, often involuntarily (forced migration due to conflict, persecution, or economic factors), and the maintenance of a collective identity and cultural practices in their new locations
+Diaspora refers to the dispersal of a people from their original homeland, often involuntarily through conflict, persecution, or economic pressure.
+What distinguishes diaspora from simple migration is the maintenance of a collective identity and cultural practices tied to the homeland, even across generations in a new location.
+The African diaspora and the Jewish diaspora are two of the most widely studied examples.

-• Migration is the movement of people from one place to another, either within a country (internal migration) or across international borders (international migration), often in search of better economic opportunities or to escape conflict or persecution
+Migration is the broader movement of people from one place to another, whether within a country (internal migration) or across international borders.
+Migration can be voluntary or forced, and it doesn't necessarily carry the same collective cultural identity that defines a diaspora.

-• in film studies refers to the production, distribution, and consumption of films across national boundaries, as well as the cultural and economic flows that shape these processes
+Transnationalism in film studies refers to the production, distribution, and consumption of films across national boundaries.
+It also describes the cultural and economic flows that shape these processes.
+Rather than asking "what country is this film from?", transnational film theory asks how cinema moves between and across borders, and what happens to meaning when it does.

 Impact on Filmmaking and Representation

-• Diasporic and migrant filmmakers often create works that reflect their experiences of displacement, cultural hybridity (blending of cultural elements from both their homeland and host country), and the negotiation of multiple identities
+Diasporic and migrant filmmakers often create works that reflect their experiences of displacement and cultural hybridity, the blending of cultural elements from both their homeland and host country.
+These films sit at the intersection of multiple traditions, languages, and visual styles, and they frequently negotiate between competing identities rather than settling on one.

 Representation of Diasporic and Migrant Experiences